Oscar-CM/DelaniStudio/README.md

 **When one clicks the designs icon**

-* The Icon should disappear and they should receive its description
+* The Icon should disappear and they should receive its description.

 **When one clicks the description button**

 **When one clicks the products button**

-* The button should dissappear and they should receive the description **On clicking the submit button**
+* The button should dissappear and they should receive the description.

+**On clicking the submit button**

-* The submit button, it should alert you the enter you details if they are blank and should return the name and a thankyou note if the details are entered
+* The submit button, it should alert you the enter you details if they are blank and should return the name and a thankyou note if the details are entered.

 ## Known bugs
 The icons sizes are affected when one clicks on any of them